tbaghfalaki/VSJM/Exam1.md

 BS  0.1251009 0.01484688
 ```

-- The second one is dynamic prediction for one-marker JM, *DPOM* as follows:
+- The second one is dynamic prediction for one-marker, *DPOM* as follows:

 ```
 D1 <- DPOM(VS,